 How did govCMS come about?

-As we mentioned in a previous insights article, in 2015 Malcolm Turnbull, who was then the communications minister, mandated that all Government departments were to be online.
+As we mentioned in a previous insights article, Malcolm Turnbull, who was then the communications minister, mandated that all Government departments were to be online.
 He also created the Digital Transformation Office, an executive agency, to coordinate the process.

 With many federal, state and local departments around the country moving online simultaneously, it was observed that the majority of these departments were developing very similar websites.
 Many departments were going through the process of creating tenders, finding agencies, developing requirements specifications and in turn developing their websites, which when compared to another department 2 kilometres down the road, were almost identical.

 This represented an exciting opportunity to create efficiencies and save the Government a substantial amount of money.
 Through the development of a single platform that would meet the needs of large percentage of these departments, a vast array of savings could be made across the board.